carterw/loboris_backports/README.md

 * [The build system](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/build)

   The loboris repository contains everything you need to build firmware that can be burned onto an ESP32 board.
-It includes the very sizeable Xtensa toolchains and esp-idf, [a build script](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/build) with many useful options including the ability to make and flash both firmware and a filesystem with contents, and a menuconfig setup that lets you conveniently view and set dozens of options.
+It includes the very sizeable Xtensa toolchains and esp-idf, esptool, [a build script](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/build) with many useful options including the ability to make and flash both firmware and a filesystem with pre-loaded contents, and a menuconfig implementation that lets you conveniently view and set dozens of options.

 * [The network module](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/network)